X'Trapolis: Valenciennes and Crespin, France

 Production of the MI 2N, MI 09, and RER NG took place at the factories in Valenciennes and Crespin.

 Americas

 Ciudad Sahagún, Mexico

 Production of all X'Trapolis units for Tren Maya happened at the Ciudad Sahagún site.

 São Paulo, Brazil

 The first 20 units of the X'Trapolis Mega for Metrorail were manufactured in São Paulo.
 The first two X'Trapolis Mega bodyshells were assembled at the São Paulo facility in May 2015 with the first São Paulo-built unit delivered in December of that year.

 Africa

 Dunnottar, Greater Johannesburg, South Africa

-The remaining 580 of the 600 X'Trapolis Mega for PRASA units are being produced by Gibesa in Dunnottar, itself part of the Greater Johannesburg area where the X'Trapolis Mega models are used.
+The remaining 580 of the 600 X'Trapolis Mega for PRASA units are being produced by Gibela in Dunnottar, itself part of the Greater Johannesburg area where the X'Trapolis Mega models are used.

 The first Dunnottar-assembled trains were assembled in April 2019, with the 100th train assembled there being delivered in July 2022.